zngtian/econ-project-templates/source/current/stata/getting_started.rst

 The basic steps are very easy:

     #.
-Go to `econ-project-templates repository <https://github.com/hmgaudecker/econ-project-templates/releases>`_ and download the latest release in the main language of your project.
+Go to `econ-project-templates repository <https://github.com/hmgaudecker/econ-project-templates/tree/cookie_template>`_ and follow the steps in the *README.md* file.

     #.
-Follow the steps in the *README.md* file in the root directory of the project template that you downloaded.
-This will make sure that the basic setup is working on your machine.
+You will download the latest release of the template using cookiecutter which enables personalized installations.

 Starting a new project
 ======================

 Your general strategy should be one of **divide and conquer**.
-If you are not used to thinking in conputer science / software engineering terms, it will be hard to wrap your head around a lot of the things going on.
+If you are not used to thinking in computer science / software engineering terms, it will be hard to wrap your head around a lot of the things going on.
 So write one bit of code at a time, understand what is going on, and move on.

 #.
 I suggest you leave the examples in place.